discordx-ts/discordx/README.md

 # DiscordTS
-Create you discord bot with decorators !
+Create your discord bot using TypeScript and decorators !
-This modules is built on `discord.js`, so the internal behaviour (methods, properties, ...) is the same.
+This module is built on `discord.js`, so the internal behavior (methods, properties, ...) is the same.

 ## Installation

-Use `npm`or `yarn` to install DiscordTS with the peer dependecies (`discord.js` and `@types/discord.js`):
+Use `npm` or `yarn` to install DiscordTS with the peer dependecies (`discord.js` and `@types/discord.js`):
 ```sh
 npm i @typeit/discord discord.js @types/discord.js
 ```
 > You can install `@types/discord.js` as a dev dependency

-you must install `reflect-metadata` to enable the decorators and to import it at your entry point
+you must install `reflect-metadata` to for the decorators and import it at your entry point
 ```sh
 npm i reflect-metadata
 ```